AmadeusMoon/DataAnalysis/Visualising Investment Decisions/README.md

 Users will be able to input the following parameters to tailor the tool to their specific investment scenario:

-1. **Investment Amount**: The desired sum to invest.
-2. **Investment Type**: The nature of the investment (long-term or short-term).
-This is important as different tax rates apply when selling stocks based on the investment type.
-3. **Investment Duration**: The exact duration of the investment.
+1. **Investment Duration**: The exact duration of the investment.
+2. **Investment Amount**: The desired sum to invest.
-4. **Annual Income**: Required for calculating the benefits of short-term investments, which are based on the user's income tax bracket.
+3. **Annual Income**: Required for calculating the benefits of short-term investments, which are based on the user's income tax bracket.

 ### Inflation Calculation